 Racially-motivated assaults continue to occur in Russia, particularly in Moscow and St Petersburg.
 Attacks are often perpetrated by skinhead groups or ultra-nationalists.
 There have been several large rallies by nationalists and neo-Nazis to protest against the presence of foreigners (particularly people from Central Asia and the Caucasus region) in Russia.
-On 11 December 2010, protests at Manezhnaya Square in central Moscow turned violent and a number of passers-by who appeared to be from Central Asia or the Caucasus region were attacked.
 You should avoid any such rallies.
 If you are of Asian or African descent, you should take extra care.

 Petty crime, pick-pocketing and mugging (sometimes committed by groups of children) is common, especially around tourist attractions such as Red Square, the Ismailovsky tourist market and the metro in Moscow and St Petersburg.
 Care should be taken with your personal belongings.

 There is a high incidence of passport theft from foreign tourists.

 Scams involving money and valuables apparently dropped by a passer-by are common.
 The unsuspecting traveller picks up the money to return it to the person and is told that it is not the correct amount.
 Travellers are advised not to pick up money, not to get involved in disputes with strangers over such incidents and to walk away immediately.
 Only exchange currency at bank counters.
 Travellers have become scam victims when trying to exchange money with strangers in the street or in a bank queue.